-A Tool room is the lifeline of any industry indulged in engineering and manufacturing.
+A Toolroom Grinding wheel is the lifeline of any industry indulged in engineering and manufacturing.
 And a good Tool room Wheel is boon to that Tool Room.
-New developments and repair & maintenance of Die, Moulds and machinery parts are the most essential part of a healthy industry.
+New developments and repair & maintenance of Die, Moulds, and machinery parts are the most essential part of a healthy industry.

 We are manufacturing a wide variety of toolroom grinding wheels.
-These are used to give cutting edge of tools particular shape with desired angle.
+These are used to give the cutting edge of tools a particular shape with the desired angle.
 Operations are carried out at the periphery of